EXPLAINER: Why Poland declared state of emergency at border

 Poland's border guards on Thursday said there are about 24-30 people there and that Belarusian guards regularly bring them warm meals, drinks, firewood, cigarettes and sweets.

-The U.N. refugee agency said the group is made up of 32 men, women and children from Afghanistan.
-The UNHCR said in an email to The Associated Press on Thursday that it sent a team, along with the Belarusian Red Cross, to deliver food packages, water, warm blankets and other humanitarian aid on Wednesday, its second visit in one week.
+The U.N. refugee agency said there are 32 men, women and children from Afghanistan there.
+The UNHCR said in an email to The Associated Press on Thursday that it sent a team, along with the Belarusian Red Cross, to deliver food, water, blankets and other aid on Wednesday, its second visit in one week.

 INTERNAL DISSENT